This post was last updated on June 22nd, 2019 at 09:13 pm

 Here is a bit more detail about my video-

 Like what you read?
-Subscribe below for travel tips and discounts as well as conceptual explanation on all things travel!
+Subscribe below for travel tips and discounts as well as conceptual explanations on all things travel!